Why a manufacturer known for competitive shooting made a commitment to serve law enforcement

 The gun was an immediate hit, selling well even in the civilian market.
 “In fact, the majority of our sales aren’t department purchases,” said Pierson.
 “They are individual officers buying the guns.”
 Following this success, STI officially became Staccato in May 2020.

 In February 2021, Staccato announced a company milestone: More than 280 law enforcement agencies across the U.S. had approved Staccato for departmental use.
-Today, that number is now more than 325, including the Texas Rangers, Los Angeles Police Department, Las Vegas Metro Police Department and LA County Sheriffs.
+Today, that number is nearly 700, including the Texas Rangers, Los Angeles Police Department, Las Vegas Metro Police Department and LA County Sheriffs.

 “Our gun has not failed a single department evaluation,” said Pierson.
 “That includes drop testing, accuracy testing, reliability testing, endurance testing… the whole gamut.”